mattyork/fuzzy/README.md

    a test already written, just need to implement it.
 Naive O(n^2) worst
    case: find every match in the string, then select the highest scoring match.
-Should benchmark this against current implementation once implemented
+Should benchmark this against current implementation once implemented Also, "reactive rice" would be "<r><e>active r<i><c>e"
+2. Async batch updates so the UI doesn't block for huge sets.
+Or maybe Web Workers?
+3. Performance performance performance!